djdongjin/djdongjin.github.io/_posts/2021-06-13-CMU-15418-Parallel-Computing.md

 2. These processors need to work in parallel to complete a task;
 3. We care about performance/efficiency when using parallelism.

 > Parallelism v.s. concurrency: the two concepts are confusing.
-In my understanding, parallelism means, at a moment, multiple processors (e.g. cores) are working in parallel to complete a task.
+In my understanding, parallelism means, at a moment, multiple processors (e.g. cores) are working in parallel to complete a task(s).
 Concurrency only means there are multiple tasks/threads that are running.
-But they are not necessarily running in parallel.
-For example, OS may first start Task A and then put it in background and start Task B. After B is completed, OS continue to execute Task A. They also why we need multiple processors to achieve parallelism but can achieve concurrency using one processor.
+But they are not necessarily running in parallel but just interleaved.
+For example, OS may first start Task A and then put it in background and start Task B. After B is completed, OS continue to execute Task A.

 This course uses **speedup** to measure parallelism when P processors are used, which is defined as *the ratio of executing time by using 1 processor and the exectuing time by using P processors*.
 Some potential issues when using parallelism and solutions inlcude: